RaulCotar/clog/README.md

 ## Future plans:
 Testing and bug fixing are now the main prioriy, but new features are also being considered:
 - Windows support (MSVC and/or MinGW-w64)
-- thread safety (logging should be doable from multiple threads in parallel)
 - log function that can handle big logs (likely using heap allocations)
 - logger identifiers (loggers will be referenced by their id instead of pointers or numbers)
 - nicer internal error handling (more detailed, configurable and reliable)